davidmolina/davidmolina.github.io/resume.md

 On the public affairs front, I launched our intranet website--SharePoint, to better coordinate cross departmental efforts, and trained department personnel on HTML and page maintenance.
 Externally, I launched the command's external website, a top-level domain at [www.jped.mil](https://www.jped.mil) using DotNetNuke, a CMS-platform.

 I was honored and humbled to work alongside two of the finest Noncommissioned Officers, Sgt.
-First Class Waite (S-2 NCOIC), and Sgt.
-First Class Craig (S-3 NCOIC), and great mentors in Commissioned Officers Lt.
-Col. Kyburz (Commander), and Lt.
-Col. Baker (Executive Officer), and some of the most caring souls dedicated to preserving the lasting memories of [those who gave the ultimate and our wounded service members](https://www.army.mil/article/196719/joint_personal_effects_depot_honors_fallen_warriors_items).
+First Class Dana Waite (S-2 NCOIC), and Sgt.
+First Class Chester Craig (S-3 NCOIC), and great mentors in Commissioned Officers Lt.
+Col. Kelly Kyburz (Commander), and Lt.
+Col. Harvey Baker (Executive Officer), and some of the most caring souls dedicated to preserving the lasting memories of [those who gave the ultimate and our wounded service members](https://www.army.mil/article/196719/joint_personal_effects_depot_honors_fallen_warriors_items).

+Interested in supporting the Families of the Fallen mission?
+USO Delaware has you covered](https://delaware.uso.org/).

 # Co-Founder & Business Development
 *[NestNote](https://www.crunchbase.com/organization/nestnote#/entity) - New York City (remote), Jul 2012 to Oct 2012*

-I worked with co-founder & software engineer, [Vitaliy Dikker](https://twitter.com/davidcmolina/status/216910406667608065), who I met at [AngelHack](https://twitter.com/davidcmolina/status/217020769396469760) on social note taking app, [NestNote](https://twitter.com/davidcmolina/status/220897990712377344), which aimed to help users on Twitter capture reminders, to-do's, notes, and store them privately for later viewing.
+I worked with co-founder & software engineer, [Vitaliy Dikker](https://twitter.com/davidcmolina/status/216910406667608065), who I met at [AngelHack Hackathon Summer 2012](https://twitter.com/davidcmolina/status/217020769396469760) on social note taking app, [NestNote](https://twitter.com/davidcmolina/status/220897990712377344), which aimed to help users on Twitter capture reminders, to-do's, notes, and store them privately for later viewing.
 Organic to Twitter, NestNote converted hashtags into "digital files" and tweets into reminders and notes.
 Users could use NestNote to create reminders and notes by simply adding a #hashtag (filename) and the user-handle @nestnote to the tweet and NestNote did the rest.
 Example: `#books Read Good to Great @nestnote`.

 In this role, I wrote press releases and wrote copy, pitched bloggers and influencers to try out NestNote.
 Unfortunately, NestNote didn't get the traction we expected, but I got hooked on building a startup and began my transition to learn to code, apply to code school, and exit active-duty.